Yeah-Jack/linux-repair-script/README.md

-# Kali Linux Repair Script
+# Linux Repair Script

 ## Overview

-This Kali Linux Repair Script is a comprehensive tool designed to automate various system maintenance and repair tasks for Kali Linux.
-It provides a user-friendly interface to perform common system upkeep operations, making it easier for both beginners and experienced users to maintain their Kali Linux installations.
+This Linux Repair Script is a comprehensive tool designed to automate various system maintenance and repair tasks for Linux.
+It provides a user-friendly interface to perform common system upkeep operations, making it easier for beginners and experienced users to maintain their Linux installations.

 ## Features